kragen/stoneknifeforth/README.md

 > quality.
 Considering that Wirth’s compilers were written in the
 > languages they compiled, and that compilers are substantial and
 > non-trivial pieces of software in their own right, this introduced a
-> highly practical benchmark that directly contested a compiler's
+> highly practical benchmark that directly contested a compiler’s
 > complexity against its performance.
 Under the self-compilation speed
 > benchmark, only those optimizations were allowed to be incorporated
 > into a compiler that accelerated it by so much that the intrinsic